billdueber/line_iterator/README.md

 003 Delta
 ~~~

-...we have three records, where the end of record is identified only by the numeric prefix changing from one line to the next.
+...we have three records, where the end of record is identified by the numeric prefix changing from one line to the next (or, for the last record, by the end of the input).

 We can easily subclass `LineIterator` to take care of this case.

 ~~~ruby

   # Subclass to override end_of_record(buff)
   # We introduce a new instance variable to track the most recent prefix
   class PrefixBasedRecordIterator < LineIterator